Nandez500/wallhack/README.md

-# Wallhack
+# Wallhack: in-wall infrastructure mapping system
-Wallhack in-wall infrastructure mapping system
+The Wallhack in-wall infrastructure mapping system is utilizes the Walabot development platform to graphically map the location of wood and metal studs on an image of the wall.

 # Workflow Example
 This is an example of a software workflow I want us all to follow: